t-aoyam/japanese-snacs/README.md

     └── ss_distribution.py

 ## Environment
-Please use `pip install -r requirements.txt` to install the necessary packages. `Python 3.7` was used to run all the codes in this repo.
+Please use `pip install -r requirements.txt` to install the required packages. `Python 3.7` was used to run all the codes in this repo.
 ```console
 foo@bar:./japanese-snacs$ conda create -n jsnacs python=3.7
 foo@bar:./japanese-snacs$ conda activate jsnacs